lucent-mc/docs/content/index.md

 On the left, there is a sidebar with an explorer to find pages on this wiki.
 If you're struggling to find something, try the search bar at the top.

 Don't know where to start?
-Give [this page](Packs/Lucent%20Optimizations/index.md) a shot!
+Give [Lucent Optimizations](Packs/Lucent%20Optimizations/index.md) a shot!

 Lucent Adventures uses the NeoForge loader, supporting Fabric mods through the [[Sinytra Connector]] and [[Forgified Fabric API]] mods.